slhmath/Deep_Actor_Critic_Acrobot/README.md

 The Actor and Critic learn during training, so that the recommended actions from the Critic maximize the agents reward.

-The agents 'goal' is to swing its two limbs so that the intermediate joint breaches the horizontal bar directly above it.
+The agents 'goal' is to swing its two limbs so that the lower limb breaches the horizontal bar directly above it.
 Here is a sample of the agent performing during the beginning of the training phase: